adrian09h/FlutterChallenge/README.md

 For example, for the page 2, it will request as below. https://jsonplaceholder.typicode.com/photos?albumId=1&page=2&per_page=10 It still returns all of photos of the album.(50 photos).
-The the app will manipulate the API response to return a corresponding page data.
+Then the app will manipulate the API response to return a corresponding page data.
 In this case, it will manipulate to return photos of that ID is in range of 11 ~ 20.

 - Photo details screen